 Squash balls are a bit different compared to balls used in other racket sports.
 This is because these balls aren’t completely composite of one type of material.
 Squash balls are made by gluing two pieces of rubber over a hollow ball.

 The World Squash Federation (WSF) dictates that balls have to be between 39.5 millimeters to 40.5 millimeters in diameter and weigh between 23 to 25 grams.
 Different balls are based on weather conditions, player preferences and court surfaces.
 Based on their rubber compositions, squash balls have the property to bounce more in high temperature compared to other balls as it provides more exciting gameplay.
+Squash balls are essential pieces of squash gear.

 Types of Squash Balls